 The John C. Hitt Library offers a variety of services to students and faculty.
 In addition to scholarly resources (books, articles, videos, etc.), students have access to newly renovated study spaces, technology and computer rentals, and basic functions such as printing, copying, and scanning.
-Reference services, research consultations, and most instruction are now offered online; visit us in the library to use a virtual, synchronous service or use Ask Us to get help via chat, phone, text, or email.
+Reference services and research consultations are offered in-person and online; visit us in the library or use Ask Us to get help via chat, phone, text, or email.

-The library is open seven days a week spring 2021; Mon-Thu 8-10, Fri 8-5, Sat 10-6, and Sun 12-6.
-Our branch libraries, located in the Education Complex, at the Rosen campus, and at the downtown campus, are now open, too.
+The library is open seven days a week: Monday-Thursday 7:30 am-1 am, Friday 7:30 am-7 pm, Saturday 10 am-6 pm, and Sunday 12 pm-1 am.
+Our branch libraries, located in the Education Complex, at the Rosen campus, and at the downtown campus, are open, too.
+Check branch, holiday, and intersession hours on the library hours page.
 We look forward to seeing you soon!

 Student Accessibility Services (SAS) views disabilities as an integral part of the rich diversity at the University of Central Florida.
 To that end, we work collaboratively with students, faculty, and staff to create an inclusive educational environment for students.